NHACP-IF/NHACP-specification/nhacp-specification.md

   then STORAGE-PUT-BLOCK MUST fail with an ESEEK error.
 * Other implementation-defined error conditions.

-### FILE-READ
+### READ

 Read data sequentially from a file descriptor.

-The maximum payload langth for a FILE-READ is 8192 bytes.
-Network adapters MUST return an error for FILE-READ requests whose length field exceeds this value.
+The maximum payload langth for a READ is 8192 bytes.
+Network adapters MUST return an error for READ requests whose length field exceeds this value.

 | Name   | Type | Notes                     |